liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. jury reached a unanimous verdict of not guilty
 1. watch the ripples spread out
 1. please refrain from smoking
-1. I have a family reunion every month
 1. bracelet
 1. fold clothes
 1. check it out